box1273002/Entrepreneurship/Business_Plan.md

 <!-- TOC --><a name="37-main-risks-and-mitigation-strategies"></a>
 ### 3.7 Main Risks and Mitigation Strategies

-We have four main risks with our business idea: Google and Apple restricting user permissions, user resistance, data privacy and security, and competition with other productivity apps.
+We have four main risks with our business idea: Google restricting user permissions, user resistance, data privacy and security, and competition with other productivity apps.

 <!-- TOC --><a name="371-user-permission-restrictions"></a>
 #### 3.7.1 User Permission Restrictions

-The most significant risk to the success of our company come from Google and Apple, due to the nature of our app requiring significant privileges to function.
-The risk comes as the possibility that either Google or Apple could restrict iOS/Android users ability to give such overarching permissions to 3rd party apps such as ours.
+The most significant risk to the success of our company come from Google, due to the nature of our app requiring significant privileges to function.
+The risk comes as the possibility that either Google could restrict Android users ability to give such overarching permissions to 3rd party apps such as ours.
 However, it is unclear how likely a risk this is as it would entail curtailing user control with no financial incentive.
 This small risk is being mitigated by developing the application for multiple platforms, as it is unlikely all platforms will disallow this at once.

 <!-- TOC --><a name="372-user-resistance"></a>
 #### 3.7.2 User Resistance